VCU-CS-Capstone/CS-25-301-rva-community-fridges/Notes and Research/arduino_setup.md

 4. Originally, we selected the wrong board.
 Select "WiFi LoRa 32(V3).
 5. Select the template `File > Examples > Heltec ESP32 Dev-Boards > Factory_Test > WiFi_LoRa_32_V3 > WiFi_LoRa_32_V3_FactoryTest_V1`

+## License Activation

+The license for the ESP32 chip may need to be activated following [these instructions](https://docs.heltec.org/general/how_to_use_license.html).

+1. Get the chip id
+2. Visit the website linked in the above documentation to compute the 32 bit license ID.
+3. Flash code to the device containing that license ID in an array
+4. Send the command `AT+CDKEY=XXXXX....XXXX` to the device
+5. The code should start running now.

 ## Writing Software for the device

 [Lora API](https://github.com/HelTecAutomation/Heltec_ESP32/blob/master/src/lora/API.md)